-Context-Based Access Control for MCP Servers: Why Static Rules Fail in Dynamic Environments
+Context-Based Access Control for MCP Servers: Why Static Rules Fail

 In traditional application security, access control is often a binary, static decision: A user or service is either allowed or denied access to a resource based on a predefined role or a static credential.